Cheryl Cohen-Greene: Career

-She first thought of becoming a sex surrogate partner after reading Surrogate Wife: The Story of a Masters & Johnson Sexual Therapist and the Nine Cases She Treated by Valerie Scott.
-In 1973 she took San Francisco Sex Information's (SFSI) training, and was a member of their training staff for 20 years.
+Cohen-Greene first thought of becoming a sex surrogate partner after reading Surrogate Wife: The Story of a Masters & Johnson Sexual Therapist and the Nine Cases She Treated by Valerie Scott.
+In 1973, she took San Francisco Sex Information's (SFSI) training, and was a member of their training staff for 20 years.
 She studied the work of Masters and Johnson, and works with many of the San Francisco Bay Area's premiere sex therapists.

-Cohen Greene is a certified Clinical Sexologist and a sex surrogate partner.
+She is a certified Clinical Sexologist and a sex surrogate partner.
 Her official title is Surrogate Partner Therapist.
 She is a member of IPSA (International Professional Surrogates Association).
 In October 2004 she received her 'Doctorate in Human Sexuality' from the Institute for Advanced Study of Human Sexuality in San Francisco.

-She has stated about her profession: "People have asked me over the years, 'How do you work with people who are differently abled?'
+She has said about her profession: "People have asked me over the years, 'How do you work with people who are differently abled?'
 I always say, it's not hard for me.
 I just have to learn what their special needs are."

-She has appeared on shows like Larry King Live, the Joy Behar Show and The Jeff Probst Show discussing her profession.
+She has appeared on such TV shows as Larry King Live, the Joy Behar Show and The Jeff Probst Show to discuss her profession.

 The National Geographic show Taboo's episode "Forbidden Love" (Season 7, Episode 6, first aired 2011) featured her in one of its segments.

-Also, the Discovery Fit & Health documentary My Sex Surrogate, first aired in 2013, follows a woman and a man as they each work with a sex surrogate; she was the surrogate who worked with the man.
+Also, the Discovery Fit & Health documentary My Sex Surrogate, first aired in 2013, follows a woman and a man as they each work with a sex surrogate.
+She was the surrogate who worked with the man.